Restore the Montgomery Canal!

 - Enable restoration to navigation that respects, values and enhances the unique nature of the Montgomery Canal and have sustainability at the heart of all management and development.

-Plans to restore the canal are in four phases, initially completing the section from Gronwen to Crickheath, and then onto Llanymynech (on the Welsh border) as Phase 2; then from Llanymynech to Arddleen enabling navigation through to Refail (south of Welshpool), the northern end of the isolated navigable section.
+Plans to restore the canal are in four phases, initially completing the section from Gronwen to Crickheath (which was officially opened on 2nd June 2023).
+Phase 2 is onto Llanymynech (on the Welsh border), with restoration south of Crickheath already underway and the reinstatement of Schoolhouse Bridge almost complete; then from Llanymynech to Arddleen, currently supported by Levelling-Up Fund monies which will see two bridges reinstated, ultimately enabling navigation through to Refail (south of Welshpool), the northern end of the isolated navigable section.
 This fits with the ambitions of Welshpool Town Council to restore the canal to Welshpool and so obtain the economic benefits of restoration.
 Phase 4 will be from Refail to Newtown, in line with the objectives of Newtown Town Council.
 The first three phases are achievable in 10 years, subject to funding, with the last part targeted for the end of the decade.

 Restoration efforts are aiming to create social, environmental and economic benefits along the Shropshire – Montgomeryshire border.
 The Montgomery Canal is particularly fortunate in that: